snowsidejon/terraform-provider-virtfusion/docs/resources/server.md

 - `inbound_network_speed` (Number) Inbound network speed in kB/s.
 Omit to use the default inbound network speed from the package.
 - `ipv4` (Number) IPv4 Addresses to assign.
 Omit to use the default of 1 IPv4.
 - `memory` (Number) How much memory to allocate in MB.
 Omit to use the default memory size from the package.
-- `name` (String) Server name.
-If omitted, a random UUID will be generated.
 - `network_profile` (Number) Network profile ID.
 Omit to use the default network profile from the package.
 - `outbound_network_speed` (Number) Outbound network speed in kB/s.
 Omit to use the default outbound network speed from the package.
 - `storage` (Number) Primary storage size in GB.
 Omit to use the default storage size from the package.